CSDLLab/NETracer/README.md

 If you found this project useful, you can kindly give us a star ⭐, or cite us in your work 📖:

+We would also like to thank Dr. Ting Zhao for his contributions to this project.

 ```
 @inproceedings{liu2025netracer,
   title={NETracer: A Topology-Aware Iterative Tracing Approach for Tubular Structure Extraction},